Seattle, Washington, United States Guide

 Day Trips

-Approximately 2 hours by car and ferry from Seattle Experience the dramatic beauty of Deception Pass State Park, where the turbulent waters of Puget Sound rush through a narrow channel beneath a towering bridge.
+Approximately 2 hours 15 minutes by car from Seattle Experience the dramatic beauty of Deception Pass State Park, where the turbulent waters of Puget Sound rush through a narrow channel beneath a towering bridge.
 Hike along scenic trails, explore rocky beaches, and enjoy breathtaking views of the surrounding islands and mountains.

 Travel Time